Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part1/_index.md

 ## Instructions for reviewers

-- For passwordStrength function, if conditions 1 and 2 are not met and all the other conditions are met the function should return Invalid. e.g `P@ssw 12` or `User1@` should be Invalid.
+- For passwordStrength function, If any one of these passwords is passed in `P@ssw 12` or `User1@` ensure Invalid is returned.

-- For PasswordIsValid function, if all conditions are met nothing should be printed or returned. e.g `P@ssw0rd 12` shouldn't output anything.
+- Ensure that the passwordIsValid function doesn't return or print any of the error messages above and that the throw or throw Error statements are used.